Skip to main content

 Harbourmaster’s Office

-Some images on this page are based on/include LINZ’s data which are licensed by Land Information New Zealand (LINZ) for re-use under the Creative Commons Attribution 4.0 International license.
+Some images on this page use data from Land Information New Zealand (LINZ).
+This data is licensed by LINZ for re-use under the Creative Commons Attribution 4.0 International license.

-Visit marinepests.nz for more information and to check marine biosecurity rules and regulations for different regions in the northern North Island.
+Visit the New Zealand marinepests website for more information.
+Always check marine biosecurity rules and regulations for different regions.

 Weather information